Klinogicare® Quantum Magnetic Storm

 2-7 Hz

-Vasoactive effect, lymphatic drainage Edema reduction, microcirculation recovery
+Vasoactive effect, lymphatic drainage Edema reduction, restoration of microcirculation

 8-25 Hz

-Myostimulation, trophic "pumping" Muscle strengthening, improved tissue nutrition
+Myostimulation, perfusion "pumping" Muscle strengthening, improved tissue perfusion

 30-70 Hz

-Metabolic activation of deep layers Aesthetic correction, improved local metabolism and the structure of subcutaneous adipose tissue
+Metabolic activation of deep layers Aesthetic correction, improvement of local metabolism and the structure of subcutaneous adipose tissue

 80-120 Hz

-Deep analgesia and neurostimulation Pain therapy, conductivity recovery
+Deep analgesia and neurostimulation Pain management, restoration of nerve conduction

-Note: the ranges are approximate and are used as a baseline framework to describe dominant effects.
-Exact parameter selection is performed by a specialist based on the individual clinical objective.
+Note: the ranges are approximate values and serve as a basic reference for describing the predominant effects.
+The precise selection of parameters is made by the specialist based on the individual clinical therapeutic goal.

 Relief of acute and chronic pain, non-pharmacological analgesia

-Deep muscle stimulation and prevention of muscle atrophy after injuries and surgeries
+Deep muscle stimulation and support for reducing the risk of disuse-related muscle atrophy after trauma and surgical procedures

-Relief of muscle spasm and correction of pathological hypertonicity
+Reduction of muscle spasms and correction of pathological hypertonia

-Increased joint mobility and restoration of range of motion
+Improvement of joint mobility and recovery of range of motion

-Treatment of neuropathies and elimination of muscle weakness
+Treatment of neuropathies and reduction of muscle weakness

 Sports rehabilitation and accelerated return to training